 This is just sloppy and, above all, weird.
 What do these items have to do with each other?
 I also found it odd that one of the designs in the border is actually a musical symbol called a mordent.
 The mordent belongs to a class of musical embellishments called “ornaments,” which could carry a Christmassy connotation, except that I don’t credit this artist with that much cleverness.

-MELINDA: I’ll admit I’m not too picky about things like perspective and such, but I am somehow disturbed by the way his fingers are digging into the poor snowman’s head.
+MJ: I’ll admit I’m not too picky about things like perspective and such, but I am somehow disturbed by the way his fingers are digging into the poor snowman’s head.
 What did that poor (decapitated) snowman ever do to anyone?
 It’s as though he’s digging right into its scalp.
 Which looks oddly fleshy.
 And now I’m feeling shuddery.

 MICHELLE: I don’t think I would have noticed the perspective problems if not for the chicken, to be honest, but spotting it here did spur me to notice other problems in the rest of the volume, notably a few deformed thumbs and some confusing action scenes that I wrote about in my review of the volume.
 I wasn’t sure what to make of the hands, honestly.
 If it’s that cold, why aren’t you wearing your mittens, kid?

-MELINDA: If he put on his mittens, he wouldn’t be able to grab that piece of pie when it comes down. ;)
+MJ: If he put on his mittens, he wouldn’t be able to grab that piece of pie when it comes down. ;)

 MICHELLE: Well, pie is important…